ftsrg/BME-MODES3/README.md

 - Should some change notifications from the file system not arrive to Eclipse, don't forget to use the 'good old' right click on the project name -> Refresh project option.
 Restarting Eclipse might also solve problems sometimes.

-- Should you configure Eclipse for using Java jdk library instead of jre.
-For doing this open the project's properties and in the Java Build Path / Libraries setting add or edit the default System Library's Execution environment for JavaSE-1.8(jdk1.8).
+- Should you configure Eclipse for using Java JDK library instead of JRE.
+For doing this, open the project's properties and in the `Java Build Path / Libraries setting` add or edit the default `System Library's Execution environment` for JavaSE-1.8(jdk1.8).